First Day Jitters: Tips for Easing Separation Anxiety in Toddlers

 Cue the waterworks—little Mikey is fast approaching a meltdown and is clinging to his parent’s leg as if it’s the last time he’ll ever see them.
 After several minutes of coaxing, pleading and reassuring, the little guy moves on and the struggle is over … at least for now.

 This fit of fear in toddlers is known as separation anxiety.
 Separation anxiety in toddlers is a common phase in a child’s life where they become more aware of the outside world and fear the perceived danger of being away from their parent or caregiver.

-This is a perfectly natural response; however separation anxiety can make life difficult for you as a parent as your toddler makes the transition into the preschool classroom.
+Even among children who are seemingly 100 percent preschool-ready, this is a perfectly natural response; however separation anxiety can make life difficult for you as a parent as your toddler makes the transition into the preschool classroom.
 We’re here to help.